Dimtips/WebSocketServer/README.md

 * Binary

-I've choose to don't support binary because I need to use only json string in my projects
+I've choosen not to support binary because I need to use only json string in my projects

 ## Compile